-During fiscal 2004, we had the opportunity to incorporate our HTS rotating machine technology into a new application.
-The TVA proposed the use of our AC synchronous rotating machine technology platform as the basis for an HTS dynamic synchronous condenser that would enhance power grid stability by generating reactive power at critical locations in its power grid.
-In January 2003, TVA awarded SuperMachines a contract for the design, fabrication and delivery of a prototype and an order for the first five commercial dynamic synchronous condensers.
-The prototype, which is known as a SuperVAR synchronous condenser, is expected to undergo extensive testing in the TVA power grid in Tennessee.
-Upon successful completion of prototype testing, SuperMachines expects to build five commercial units to be delivered to TVA beginning in calendar year 2005.
+In January 2003, TVA awarded SuperMachines a contract for the design, fabrication and delivery of a prototype and an order for the first five commercial SuperVAR dynamic synchronous condensers to be used to enhance power grid stability by generating reactive power at critical locations in its power grid.
+The prototype is undergoing extensive testing in the TVA power grid in Tennessee.
+Upon successful completion of prototype testing, SuperMachines expects to build five commercial units, the first of which is expected to be delivered to TVA in the fiscal year ending March 31, 2006.

-In February 2003, SuperMachines was awarded a competitively bid contract by the U.S. Navy to design and manufacture a 36.5 MW, 120 rpm HTS marine propulsion motor for delivery in 2006.
+In February 2003, SuperMachines was awarded a competitively bid contract by the U.S. Navy to design and manufacture a 36.5 MW, 120 rpm HTS marine propulsion motor.
+This motor, which is on schedule for delivery in 2006, is expected to be evaluated by the Navy for possible use in its new class of electric warships, which it plans to deploy this decade.
 This contract, worth approximately \$70 million including certain performance incentive fees, is the largest contract in our history and represents a major milestone in the development of HTS rotating machines in general, and of military and commercial ship propulsion motors, in particular.
-This contract represents the fifth in a series of U.S. Navy awards to SuperMachines since 1999 for the conceptual and preliminary design of HTS ship propulsion motors and the development of key components for such motors.
+This contract represents the fifth in a series of U.S. Navy awards to SuperMachines since 1999 for the conceptual and preliminary design of HTS ship propulsion motors and the development and manufacture of such motors.

-In addition to these two important contract awards, SuperMachines completed the design and assembly of a 5 MW, 230 rpm HTS marine propulsion motor for the U.S. Navy on schedule in February 2003.
-During March 2003, the motor completed a series of standard factory acceptance tests including testing to full torque, at half speed and full speed at 50 percent torque.
-In addition, noise and vibration signature testing were completed.
-The motor met all design requirements during these tests and performed well in comparison to predicted values.
-The prototype ship propulsion motor was delivered on schedule to the U.S. Navy in July 2003 and is currently undergoing testing at the Navy-funded Center for Advanced Power Systems at the Florida State University in Tallahassee.
+In addition to these two important contract awards, SuperMachines completed the design and assembly of a 5 MW, 230 rpm HTS marine propulsion motor for the U.S. Navy in February 2003.
+The prototype ship propulsion motor was delivered on schedule to the U.S. Navy in July 2003 and installed for testing at the Navy-funded Center for Advanced Power Systems at the Florida State University in Tallahassee.
+It has successfully completed full load testing (full power at full torque) in which it produced its rated 5MW, and is undergoing continuing testing simulating ship operating profiles.
+Further work on this project is subject to the appropriation of additional government funding.

 Manufacturing, Sales and Marketing for HTS Rotating Machines.
-Our SuperMachines business currently operates out of a 27,000-square-foot facility in Westborough, MA.
+Our SuperMachines business currently operates out of a 27,000-square-foot facility in Westborough, Massachusetts.
 Operations conducted here include machine design, coil development, manufacturing and testing, exciter development, assembly and testing, and motor assembly and testing.
 We outsource the manufacture of copper-based stators, which we use in our HTS motors, to conventional motor manufacturers.
 We also outsource other components that are used in our HTS motors that are not unique to HTS rotating machines.
 The manufacture of the HTS coils, refrigeration system and exciter are completed internally along with the rotor assembly.
-In fiscal 2004, we outsourced both the stator design and fabrication for our SuperVAR machine and the stator coil fabrication for the 36.5 MW ship propulsion motor to Ideal Electric Holding Company (Ideal Electric), Mansfield, Ohio.
+In the fiscal year ended March 31, 2004, we outsourced both the stator design and fabrication for our SuperVAR machine and the stator coil fabrication for the 36.5 MW ship propulsion motor to Ideal Electric Holding (Ideal Electric), Mansfield, Ohio.
 In addition, we subcontracted the final assembly and testing of the 36.5 MW motor to the Marine Systems Division of Northrop Grumman Electronic Systems, Sunnyvale, California.